Meteorites

 CHECK YOUR SOURCES

 Start by thinking about what you already know and think about some keywords you could use to search for more information.
 Wikipedia is good for getting an idea of what your subject is about BUT you will need to use other sites and books for your actual research.
-Wikipedia does not pass the CRAP test but can provide useful references at the bottom of the page for further research.
+Wikipedia does not pass the CRAPP test but can provide useful references at the bottom of the page for further research.
 Used sensibly it can be a useful resource.
 Using a clustering search engine will elicit some good results so decide on your search keywords and use some of the tools/sites listed below.

 |